semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

     - :speech_balloon: Explore other databases and talk about them with your discussion partner
   - To manually edit your `Works`:
     - Click on the `Make a copy and edit` button under each work and include any missing information or identifiers.
-    - Hover over `+ Add works` and click on `+ Add manually` to include any of your works that haven't been found by any of the database searchers above.
+    - Hover over `+ Add works` and click on `+ Add manually` to include any of your works that haven't been found in any of the database searches before.

-5. :speech_balloon: Discuss the developments of your ORCID record with your discussion partner, visualise your record by clicking on `View public version` or `Public record print view` (left side of the page) and rejoice! :sunglasses:
+5. :speech_balloon: Discuss the developments of your ORCID record with your discussion partner, visualise your record by clicking on `View public version` or `Public record print view` (left side of the page), sit back and rejoice! :sunglasses:

 ### Enhance your online profile